15 February 2016

 Having received an overwhelming response from the market, the facility exceeded the initial target amount, exemplifying the synergies developing between the Middle East and Levant region.

-Captain Suleiman Obeidat, President/ CEO of Royal Jordanian
+Captain Suleiman Obeidat, President/ CEO of Royal Jordanian, said:

 Salman Gulzar, Head of Corporate Banking at Mashreq Qatar stated: "The successful closure of this transaction by Mashreq in these uncertain times demonstrates the trust and confidence we and our partner banks have in supporting reputable and strong Levant based Corporates in the regional and international debt market.